-Information on liquidity risk management methods, including segregation of duties, liquidity risk factors, liquidity management policy and methodology used to measure the Bank's liquidity position, liquidity risk mitigation techniques, stress-testing methodology, accounting for liquidity risks of assets with active market quotes to manage funding risks, on the emergency plan for funding risk management, liquidity risk control and reporting is presented in Note 15.10 hereof.
+Information on liquidity risk management methods, including segregation of duties, liquidity risk factors, liquidity management policy and methodology used to measure the Bank's liquidity position, liquidity risk mitigation techniques, stress-testing methodology, accounting for liquidity risks of assets with active market quotes to manage funding risks, on the emergency plan for funding risk management, liquidity risk, control and reporting is presented in Note 15.10 hereof.

-As at 1 January 2020 and 2019, the Bank had no financial instruments with an option of early termination/repayment by decision of a counterparty without the Bank's consent.
+As at 1 January 2021 and 2020, the Bank had no financial instruments with an option of early termination/ repayment by decision of a counterparty without the Bank's consent.

 The tables below present a maturity analysis of the Bank's assets and liabilities.
 The assets are represented only by assets of quality categories I and II (the latter less the provision for possible losses).
-Other assets/liabilities include planned interest receivable/payable.
+Assets/liabilities include planned interest receivable/payable.
+The "No stated maturity" column of the line "Net loans receivable" includes loans receivable of quality categories 3, 4 and 5 less estimated provisions for possible losses.
+Counter assets and liabilities under letters of credit with deferred payments recorded on the balance sheet are also recorded in the lines "Net loans receivable" and "Amounts due to credit institutions."
 Transactions with the value date no sooner than on the second business day after the transaction date are presented gross in nominal amounts of assets and liabilities including planned interest.
-The calculation is based on the Form 0409125 methodology, including letters of credit/guarantees, credit lines, term transactions and transactions with the value date after the transaction date.
+The calculation is based on the Form 0409125 methodology, including letters of credit/ guarantees, credit lines, term transactions and transactions with the value date after the transaction date.